-- 1. Use Scribbler Control Panel to open the test file. - 2.
+- 1. Use Scribbler Control Panel to open the test file.
+In the Help menu, select Sample Programs.
+Select a test file from the list. - 2.
 Examine this pseudocode.
 Write in your notes what you think it will make the robot do. - 3.
 Load the file on to the robot and observe the robot's behavior. - a) Attach your robot to the computer.